 The model proposed by Denaxa et al. is further supported by a study from the lab of Gordon Fishell, at Harvard Medical School, published in the same issue.
 They also found that a larger fraction of interneurons survives in the adult brain when activity is increased in other ways, such as the introduction of ion channels that increase the intrinsic activity of neurons, while ion channels that reduce activity promoted cell death.
 Their study further characterized the molecules responsible for sensing these changes in activity, ultimately controlling the process of cell death.
 "Both studies further increase the number of recent publications that support the hypothesis that interneuron maturation is a dual process, which involves developmentally imposed genetic programs, that are modified by environmental input, in terms of network activity" says Myrto Denaxa, former Crick senior investigator scientist and current group leader at BSRC, Alexander Fleming Institute.

 This work was supported by ERC Starter Grant 282047,Wellcome Trust Investigator Award 095589/Z/11/Z, an FP7 EC DESIRE grant, and a Lister Institute prize (to J.B.).
 Work in V.P.'s laboratory is supported by the BBSRC (BB/L022974/1), the UK Medical Research Council (MRC), and the Francis Crick Institute (which receives funding from the MRC, Cancer Research UK, and the Wellcome Trust).

-Modulation of Apoptosis Controls Inhibitory Interneuron Number in the Cortex.
-Myrto Denaxa*, Guilherme Neves*, Adam Rabinowitz, Sarah Kemlo, Petros Liodis, Juan Burrone,* and Vassilis Pachnis*, Cell reports
+Paper reference: Myrto Denaxa*, Guilherme Neves*, Adam Rabinowitz, Sarah Kemlo, Petros Liodis, Juan Burrone,* and Vassilis Pachnis* Modulation of Apoptosis Controls Inhibitory Interneuron Number in the Cortex Cell reports